 More often than not, this problem is the result of a dirty engine.
 The best way to avoid problems with your camshaft timing is to prevent sludge and other deposits from accumulating in the first place.
 You can take a few easy steps to keep your engine clean:

 - Drive your engine hard.
 Getting your engine hot is the best way to remove deposits from your system.
-This happens naturally if you do a lot of fast driving, which is why engine build-up is more common for cars mostly driven in cities.
+This naturally happens if you do a lot of fast driving, so engine build-up is more common for cars mostly driven in cities.
 When your engine starts feeling sluggish, go out on the highway and push your engine harder than usual for a few miles.

 - Use the right oil.
 A high-quality oil of the correct viscosity will keep your system running its best.